matthewzring/Blog/_posts/2025-04-22-ecitadel-changes.md

 Registration for the 2025 eCitadel Open is now open!
 This year we're making lots of changes to the competition structure, environment, and scoring.

-#### Registration Fees
+### Registration Fees

 We've always wanted to keep eCitadel free to participate.
 In the past, we've funded prizes and new hardware out of our own pockets, however that's just not sustainable anymore.
 As the competition rapidly grows, we need even more hardware and resources to be able to support more teams.
-For example, we currently only have a single [10 Gigabit Ethernet switch](https://sg.store.ui.com/sg/en/collections/unifi-switching-enterprise-10-gbps-ethernet/products/usw-enterprisexg-24) available to run this competition.
+For example, we currently only have a single [10 Gigabit switch](https://sg.store.ui.com/sg/en/collections/unifi-switching-enterprise-10-gbps-ethernet/products/usw-enterprisexg-24){:target="_blank"} available to run this competition.
 Adding any more servers would affect I/O speeds for all teams, which means that we have a maximum of 13 servers for teams (because we physically ran out of ports on the switch).

 <figure>
 <img src="https://i.imgur.com/AmLtbwh.jpeg">